Connect to the Graph in a Secure and Powerful Way

 App-Only Access for Production Use

 The description above covers an interactive session.
 This is a good way to get to know the Graph SDK cmdlets and debug scripts in preparation for operational use.
 However, when you run SDK cmdlets interactively, you’re limited to delegate permissions.
 In other words, you can access items that you can interact with through Microsoft 365 apps, but you can’t access items owned by other users.
 For instance, you can read items in your mailbox but not in another mailbox.
-If you want to run the SDK with application permissions, you can do so with an app or in Azure Automation (using a RunAs account or managed identity).
+If you want to run the SDK with application permissions, you can do so with an app or in Azure Automation (using an Automation account or managed identity).

 The alternative is to use Azure Automation with managed identities to run scripts that use SDK cmdlets.
 See this article for more information.